Read on if you’re looking for ideas to learn a second language with the least effort possible.

 The ideal groups are those with a lot of people so you can blend into the background.
 Highly active WhatsApp groups that talk about a variety of topics can immerse you in everyday conversations.
 Though this may take a little asking around on your part, once you’re in, it’s like a window into a night out with a bunch of natives.

-I would set overly active groups to silent, so they don’t bother you during your day and you can scroll through the convos when you have time.
+I would set overly active groups to silent, so they don’t bother you during your day and you can scroll through the conversations when you have time.

 You’ll learn how to give birthday love, to swear, to insult someone, to praise someone, to use slang, to give your opinion, to agree and to disagree.